-1. Verify and check your BG reading 2.
-If your BG reading is over 13.9 mmol/L (250 mg/dL), check your urine or blood ketone level and refer to the table below for next steps
+1. Verify and check your BG reading.
+2. If your BG reading is over 13.9 mmol/L (250 mg/dL), check your urine or blood ketone level and refer to the table below for next steps.

 If your ketone level is: Trace or Negative Small (urine) 0.6-0.9 mmol/L (blood) Moderate to Large (urine) 1.0 or higher mmol/L (blood) Insulin Take a correction bolus with the Controller.
 Take a correction bolus with a syringe or pen.
 Change your Pod.
 Take a correction bolus with a syringe or pen.
 Change your Pod.
 BG Recheck in 2 hours.
-If BG has lowered, return to normal dosing schedule and monitor BG.
+If your BG has dropped, return to your normal dosing schedule and monitor BG.
 Recheck in 2 hours.
-If BG has lowered, return to normal dosing schedule and monitor BG.
+If your BG has dropped, return to your normal dosing schedule and monitor BG.
 Recheck in 2 hours.
-If BG has lowered, return to normal dosing schedule and monitor BG.
-Ketones Recheck ketones if your BG at the 2-hour BG check is unchanged or higher.
+If your BG has dropped, return to your normal dosing schedule and monitor BG.
+Ketones Recheck ketones if your BG is unchanged or higher at the 2-hour BG check.
 Recheck blood ketones in 1 hour or urine ketones in 2 hours.
 Recheck blood ketones in 1 hour or urine ketones in 2 hours.
 Food and Drink Usual meal plan with extra water or sugar-free fluids.
 Usual meal plan with extra water or sugar-free fluids.
 Usual meal plan with extra water or sugar-free fluids.
-Additional Steps If BG and ketones remain high after 2 or more treatments with syringe or pen, contact your healthcare provider.
+Additional Steps If BG and ketones remain high after 2 or more treatments with a syringe or pen, contact your healthcare provider.
 Contact your healthcare provider.